deadlyvipers/dojo_rules/introduction.md

-Hi! this is the introduction file
+Hi dojo!
+Im omecoatl, this is the introduction file.